-The UK Companies listed below are part of the wider corporate group wholly owned by the US parent organisation business, UnitedHealth Group Incorporated (the “Group”).
-The Group is a diversified healthcare business and is involved in the provision of health benefits and services, including clinical care resources, information and technology to meet the evolving needs of a changing healthcare environment.
+The UK companies listed below (collectively, the “UK Companies”) are part of the wider corporate group wholly owned by the US parent organisation business, UnitedHealth Group (UHG) Incorporated (the “Group”).
+The Group is a diversified health care business and is involved in the provision of health benefits and services, including (but not limited to) clinical care resources as well as information and technology to meet the evolving needs of a changing health care environment.

 Approach to risk management and governance arrangements in relation to UK taxation

-- We meet all UK tax requirements, file all UK tax returns and make applicable UK tax payments.
+- We meet all UK tax requirements, file all UK tax returns, and make applicable UK tax payments.

 Attitude to tax planning, as it affects UK taxation

-We undertake tax planning as part of our overall business strategy.
+The UK companies undertake tax planning as part of our overall business strategy.
 Professional advice is sought on a transactional basis, with the depth of such advice being driven by our assessment of the risk presented by each opportunity.

 Level of risk in relation to UK taxation that we are prepared to accept

 The UK companies see compliance with tax legislation as key to managing our tax risk.
 The UK companies understand the importance of tax in the wider context of business decisions and have processes in place to ensure tax is considered as part of our decision-making process.